BrainSlugs83/PowerShellClient/README.md

 ### Getting Results Back

-You can read back values from your commands:
+You can read back values from your commands, like so:
 ```csharp
 int result = client.InvokeScript<int>("5 * 24").Single();
 Console.WriteLine(result); // 120